Melvin L. Morse

-Melvin L. Morse is an American medical doctor who specializes in pediatrics.
-He has authored several books and articles on paranormal science and near-death experiences in children.
-Morse was arrested in 2012 and later convicted of child endangerment.
+Melvin L. Morse (born December 11 1953) is an American physician who specializes in pediatrics.
+He has authored several books and articles on paranormal science and near-death experiences in children, including the 1987 New York Times bestseller Closer to the Light, written jointly with Paul Perry, and with a foreword written by Raymond Moody.
+Morse has authored many journal articles, and has given media interviews on the subject of near-death experiences.